Political Science (PSCI)

 Prerequisite(s): Not open to non-degree graduate students.

-PSCI 8225 DIPLOMACY AND INTERNATIONAL PROBLEM SOLVING (3 credits)
+PSCI 8225 INTERNATIONAL ORGANIZATIONS (3 credits)

 This course introduces students to the history, principles, structures, and processes developed to organize and legitimize peaceful reconciliation of the differences of nation-states and to advance their mutual interests in the contemporary global political and economic system.
 (Cross-listed with PSCI 3220)